carbonplan/forest-risks-web/components/methods/methods.md

 ## Summary

 These maps — built in collaboration between CarbonPlan and a team of researchers — show risks to forest carbon alongside the potential carbon removal associated with forest growth across the contiguous US.
 Models are fit to historical data and then projected into the future using climate model data.
-Model predictions are shown for three scenarios of future warming for the 21st century. \*Note: drought and insect models are still in development so we currently only show historical risks for these disturbance types.
+Model predictions are shown for three scenarios of future warming for the 21st century.

 ## Usage